Halifax beat Barrow to set up Bulls tie

 Last updated on .From the section Rugby League

-Halifax followed up a fine round-three win over Featherstone by dumping out Barrow to book a Challenge Cup fifth round home tie with old foes Bradford.
+Halifax followed up a fine round-three win over Featherstone by dumping out Barrow to book a Challenge Cup fifth-round home tie with old foes Bradford.

-Panthers won 24-18 with two tries from James Saltonstall against a Raiders side who were outscored but saw Danny Langtree grab two of their scores.
+Panthers won 24-18 with two tries from James Saltonstall against a Raiders side who were outscored but saw Danny Langtree grab two of their tries.

 Bulls beat League One Midlands Hurricanes 66-18 at Odsal.